CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 Peripherals
 -----------

-.. dropdown:: iMac Won't Accept Password
+.. dropdown:: iMac won't accept password

   - Make sure you have the correct password (message CCN admins if you can't remember).
   - Restart the computer.
 Sometimes the iMac will give you a "Welcome" message as though it's logging in, then kick you out anyway with an "incorrect password" warning.
 Rebooting seems to resolve this.